 The Administrator shall designate an appropriate daily or hourly rate of compensation in consultation with the parties and all arbitrators, taking into account the arbitrators' stated rate of compensation and the size and complexity of the case (Art.
-35.2).
+38.2).
 Any dispute regarding the fees and expenses of the arbitrators shall be determined by the Administrator (Art.
-35.3).
+38.3).

-The ICDR offers parties two options for the payment of administrative fees (Standard Fee Schedule and Flexible Fee Schedule - at the moment "International Dispute Resolution Procedures Administrative Fee Schedules" in force as of March 1, 2016).
+The ICDR offers parties two options for the payment of administrative fees (Standsard Fee Schedule (two-payment schedule that provides for somewhat higher initial filing fees but lower overall administrative fees for cases that proceed to a hearing) and Flexible Fee Schedule (three-payment schedule that provides for lower initial filing fee and then spreads subsequent payments out over the course of the arbitration.
+Total administrative fees will be somewhat higher for cases that proceed to a hearing) - at the moment "International Dispute Resolution Procedures Administrative Fee Schedules" in force as of June 1, 2018).
 For both schedules, administrative fees are based on the amount of the claim or counterclaim and are to be paid by the party bringing the claim or counterclaim at the time the demand or claim is filed with the ICDR.
 Arbitrator compensation is not included in either schedule.